-Well that was all about to chance as we tried to stay focused on our task but constantly being distracted by the enormous waves, we shut down the computers and decided it was time for us to have our own boogie boarding adventure.
+Well, that was all about to change as we tried to stay focused on our task but constantly being distracted by the enormous waves, we shut down the computers and decided it was time for us to have our own boogie boarding adventure.

 To our luck the hotel we were staying at offered free use of their boogie boards.
 So this cut out the haggling we would have to do with those guys renting boards on the beach.